Raffi: Children's entertainer

-In the early 1970s, Raffi frequented a Toronto guitar store near Yonge and Wellesley called Millwheel, where he met other developing Canadian musicians such as David Wilcox and John Lacey.
+In the early 1970s, Raffi frequented a Toronto guitar store near Yonge and Wellesley called Millwheel, where he met other Canadian musicians such as David Wilcox and John Lacey.
 He befriended Lacey, a folk guitarist from Oakville, Ontario, who helped Raffi improve his finger picking.
-Raffi continued playing folk guitar in coffee houses in Toronto and Montréal before hitchhiking to Vancouver in 1972 to find "fame and fortune."
+Raffi continued playing folk guitar in coffee houses in Toronto and Montréal before hitchhiking to Vancouver in 1972.

 His first performance for children was in 1974, at a nursery school run by his mother-in-law.
 His first album, Singable Songs for the Very Young, was produced in his friend's basement and released in 1976.
 The album was influenced by three educators, including his then-wife.

 Most of Raffi's children's albums include small, simple, folk instrumentations featuring Raffi's vocal and guitar work.
 Early works included contributions from Toronto-area folk musicians, including Ken Whiteley, The Honolulu Heartbreakers, and Bruce Cockburn.
-Raffi also incorporated many world music sounds into his records, including "Sambalele" (More Singable Songs, 1977) and "Anansi" (The Corner Grocery Store, 1979).
+Raffi also incorporated world music sounds into his records, including "Sambalele" (More Singable Songs, 1977) and "Anansi" (The Corner Grocery Store, 1979).
 Some of Raffi's best-known children's songs are "Bananaphone", "All I Really Need", and "Down by the Bay".

-In 1979, he wrote "Baby Beluga", possibly his most famous song, after meeting a beluga whale named Kavna at the Vancouver Aquarium.
+In 1979, he wrote "Baby Beluga", after meeting a female beluga whale named Kavna at the Vancouver Aquarium.

 In 1989, his album Raffi In Concert With The Rise And Shine Band was listed on the RPM Top 100 Albums chart.
 He took a break from music from 1989 to 1990.

 In 1999, he released his autobiography, The Life of a Children’s Troubadour.

 After a seven-year gap in publishing, Raffi released an album, Let's Play, in 2002.
 Between 2003 and 2013, he took a hiatus from touring.

-He is currently the president of Troubadour Music Inc., a triple-bottom-line company he founded to produce and promote his work.
+He is he president of Troubadour Music Inc., a triple-bottom-line company he founded to produce and promote his work.
 He released recordings for a number of other artists, including Caitlin Hanford and Chris Whiteley.

 As of 2017, Raffi continues to perform and appears occasionally across Canada and the United States.
 His most recent album is "Penny Penguin", a collaboration album with Canadian trio The Good Lovelies which was released in 2024.